-Leverage Strategy Closing Level on Business Day (t-1).
+Leverage Strategy daily performance is computed as the Leverage Strategy Closing Level on Business Day (t) divided by the Leverage Strategy Closing Level on Business Day (t-1).

 Example of Calculation of Hedging Fee Factor and Cash Settlement Amount

 The example is purely hypothetical.
 We include the example to illustrate how the Certificates work, and you MUST NOT rely on them as any indication of the actual return or what the payout on the Certificates might actually be.
 The example also assumes a product which expires 16 days after listing date, to illustrate the daily calculation of price, costs and fees from listing date to expiry date.